CDBG Home Repair Grant Program

 - Lead-based paint testing will be performed for each home that receives a home repair grant.

-The program is available citywide; however, priority will be given to households in the Violet Bank-Flora Hill, Shepherd Stadium, Westover-Snead, Toll House, and Ellerslie-Dunlop districts.
+The program is available citywide; however, priority will be given to households in the Violet Bank-Flora Hill, Shepherd Stadium, Westover-Snead, Toll House.
 Priority will also be given to first-time applicants, low-income households, persons who are elderly or disabled, and those that need repairs that constitute an emergency.

 In order to be eligible for this grant, homeowners must be at or below 80% of the area median income.
 Income and assets will be verified before a home repair contract is issued.
 The total household income based on the number of people living in the home, cannot exceed the following: